flagshipcompany/shopify-app-public/README.md

 * Push any order to Smartship to create a prequoted shipment (useful if you don't have realtime quoting available in your Shopify Plan)
 * Easy way of adding residential surcharges to the quoted price

+##Limitations
+ * Only "Unlimited" shopify plans will benefits from real time quoting.
+Shops with a lesser plan will still be able to send shipment information to Smartship automatically.
+ * Since Shopify does not provide dimensions of your store goods, the rating is made by weight only.
+Make sure you enter the dim weight for your goods if necessary for large but light items.
 ##Installation
 ### Create Credentials
 Go to https://auth.smartship.io and create a set of credentials using the Shopify Preset